Insights > 2024 Holiday Travel Forecast

 Booking with points can help you

-When you book with points, you’ll be in main economy or above, which generally means boarding earlier (less chance the overheads will fill up, and you’ll have to gate check your carry-on), and you can change your flight for free.
+When you book with points, you’ll be in main economy or above, which generally means boarding earlier (less chance the overheads will fill up, and you’ll have to gate check your carry-on), and many airlines allow you to change your flight for free.

 Welcome to better travel cta